Creating "ambience" in a bowling alley is not easy. "Going Green" added yet another dimension to our challenge.

 • Pin-spotters use 75% less energy than a typical pin-spotter

-• No bottles or cans, all our soft drinks and beers are on tap.
+• The majority of our soft drinks and beers are on tap.

 • Our 12 draught beers are all brewed in New England States